 A webinar providing guidance on how to manage cows and their calves in drylot was conducted in November of 2020.
 This webinar provided recommendations based on the first year of research results on nutritional management of the calf when limit feeding cows in confinement.
-There were approximation 30 people that attended the webinar live and 518 that have watched the recording on YouTube.
+There were approximately 30 people that attended the webinar live with 17 of them saying they are very likely to make changes to their management.
+There were an additional 1,329 that have watched the recording on YouTube.

 Two 3 hr workshops focused on cow-calf production with limited perennial acres were held in December of 2021 with a total of 52 participants.
 Of the 34 participants completing an evaluation of the workshops, 88% stated that the event was above average compared to other educational opportunities available to them with the remaining 12% responding that it was one of the best.
 Of those responding to the evaluation survey, 93% said they were likely or very likely to make changes to their management as a result of attending the program.